Category:

 User Experience Goals in Interaction Design

-• Usable: Easy to learn, efficient to use, and with minimum errors.
+• Usable.
+Easy to learn, efficient to operate, and hard to get wrong.

-• Intuitive: Aligned with the user’s mental models and expectations.
+• Intuitive.
+Aligned with the mental models users already carry from other products.

-• Accessible: Usable by people with diverse abilities.
+• Accessible.
+Operable by people with diverse abilities, devices, and contexts.

 What Questions Does Interaction-Centric Design Ask?

-• What are the users trying to accomplish?
+• What are they trying to accomplish?
+Tasks and objectives, not feature requests.

-• How do users interact with the system?
+• How do they interact with the system today?
+Observed behavior, not reported behavior.

-• Where and when will the interactions occur?
+• Where and when do interactions occur?
+Context of use changes what works.

 How Does It Create Engagement?